sitegeist/Sitegeist.Lazybones/README.md

 See: https://github.com/sitegeist/Sitegeist.Kaleidoscope#sitegeistkaleidoscopepicture

 Props:
-- `lazy`: Enable lazy loading (boolean, default true).
+- `lazy`: Enable lazy loading (boolean, defaults to `Sitegeist.Lazybones:Lazy.Enabled`)
-   Use this to control whether contents should be lazy loaded or not.
-If this value is false the `Sitegeist.Kaleidoscope:Picture` is used directly.
-- `lazyClass`: The class to attach to the img-tags (string, default "lazyload").
+- `lazyClass`: The class to attach to the img-tags (string, defaults to `Sitegeist.Lazybones:Lazy.ClassName`)
-   Has to fit your js-library.
-- `lazyWidth`: The width of the thumbnail-src that is loaded first (int, default null).
+- `lazyWidth`: The width of the thumbnail-src that is loaded first  (string, defaults to `Sitegeist.Lazybones:Lazy.Width`)
-   If this value is null no initial src is rendered to avoid any unneeded http-requests.

 Props from `Sitegeist.Kaleidoscope:Picture`:
 - `imageSource`: the imageSource to render
 - `sources`: an array of source definitions that supports the following keys
    - `media`: the media query of this source
+   - `type`: the type of this source
    - `imageSource`: alternate image-source for art direction purpose
    - `srcset`: media descriptors like '1.5x' or '600w' (string ot array)
    - `sizes`: sizes attribute (string ot array)